JeromeMathieuEcology/EGrowth/README.md

 # EGrowth
 A global database of earthworm body growth curves

-If you want to run the App from R, type the folowing code in the R Console:
+If you want to run the App from R, you need to have installed the following libraries: ggplot2,leafmap,plotly and maptools.

+Then type the folowing code in the R Console:
 ```
  library(shiny)
  runGitHub( "EGrowth", "JeromeMathieuEcology")